michaellimair/cs261-group8/backend/README.md

 ## Getting Started
 1. Ensure you have Python 3.9 or later installed in your system.
+2. Install `pipenv` if you do not have it by running `pip install pipenv`.
+If you get some `PATH` errors, try `python -m pip install pipenv`.
-2. Type `pipenv shell` to activate the virtual Python environment for this project
+3. Type `pipenv shell` to activate the virtual Python environment for this project
-3. Type `pipenv install` to install all the dependencies of the project
+4. Type `pipenv install` to install all the dependencies of the project
-4. Copy the `.env.example` file into a file named `.env`, and fill it with the appropriate credentials to authenticate to your local PostgreSQL database.
+5. Copy the `.env.example` file into a file named `.env`, and fill it with the appropriate credentials to authenticate to your local PostgreSQL database.
-5. Create a database in your PostgreSQL instance with the same name as the value you entered in the `DB_NAME` variable.
+6. Create a database in your PostgreSQL instance with the same name as the value you entered in the `DB_NAME` variable.
-6. Perform database migration with `python manage.py migrate` to populate all the tables and models.
+7. Perform database migration with `python manage.py migrate` to populate all the tables and models.
-7. Run the project with `python manage.py runserver`
+8. Run the project with `python manage.py runserver`.

 ## Environment Variables
 This project has been set up to support overriding operating system environment variables using the `.env` file.
 A `.env` file will only be locally stored and will not be uploaded to version control.
 This is done for security reasons, since `.env` files typically contain secrets and sensitive credentials.
 Inside the `backend` folder, you can copy the `.env.example` file and paste it as `.env`.